plone/plone.app.discussion/README.rst

 - Hanno Schlichting (for making p.a.d work with Zope 2.12)
 - Alan Hoey (for providing fixes)
 - Maik Roeder (for providing and setting up a buildbot)
+- Jens Klein (for ripping it out of core and making it a separate core-addon for Plone 6.1)